AlanRockefeller/stackcopy/README.md

 - `--copy SOURCE DEST` - Copy orphaned JPGs from SOURCE to DEST
 - `--rename [DIR]` - Rename orphaned JPGs in-place (default: current directory)
 - `--stackcopy [DIR]` - Copy to a 'stacked' subfolder with renamed files
+- `--lightroom [DIR]` - Move stack input files to a dated folder and rename stack output files in place.

 ### Date Filters (for copy operations):
 - `--today` - Only process files from today